Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Hashes/hash-rust-repl-demo.md

-# Rust Code for Hashes
+# Rust Demo for Hashes

+> See [the instructions for Evcxr](../../0-Meta_For_Instructional_Staff/6b-how-to-use-evcxr-in-a-shell.md) REPL before you begin.

 ---

 ## Preamble

+Run this ASAP to get our deps built before you need them.

 ```rust
 :dep sp-core = { version = "6.0.0", git = "https://github.com/paritytech/substrate.git", branch = "polkadot-v0.9.25" }